npatsiatzis/pulse_conditioning/README.md

-### RTL implementation of conditioning (stretch/cut) for pulses
+### RTL implementation of conditioning (stretch/cut/debounce) for pulses

-- pulse stretcher modules stretches a pulse to any integer multiple
+- pulse stretcher modules to stretch a pulse to any integer multiple
-- one-shot module limits the length of a pulse to a single cycle
+- one-shot module to limit the length of a pulse to a single cycle
+- debounce module to address the rebounding effect of mechanical switch contacts
 - CoCoTB testbench for functional verification